MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Bookings/New-MgBookingBusinessService.md

     - `[UniqueIdType <String>]`: locationUniqueIdType
   - `[DefaultPrice <Double?>]`: The default monetary price for the service.
   - `[DefaultPriceType <String>]`: Represents the type of pricing of a booking service.
-  - `[DefaultReminders <IMicrosoftGraphBookingReminder1[]>]`: The default set of reminders for an appointment of this service.
+  - `[DefaultReminders <IMicrosoftGraphBookingReminder[]>]`: The default set of reminders for an appointment of this service.
 The value of this property is available only when reading this bookingService by its ID.
     - `[Message <String>]`: The message in the reminder.
     - `[Offset <TimeSpan?>]`: The amount of time before the start of an appointment that the reminder should be sent.
 It's denoted in ISO 8601 format.
     - `[Recipients <String>]`:
   - `[Description <String>]`: A text description for the service.
   - `[IsHiddenFromCustomers <Boolean?>]`: True means this service is not available to customers for booking.
   - `[IsLocationOnline <Boolean?>]`: True indicates that the appointments for the service will be held online.
 Default value is false.
   - `[MaximumAttendeesCount <Int32?>]`: The maximum number of customers allowed in a service.
+If maximumAttendeesCount of the service is greater than 1, pass valid customer IDs while creating or updating an appointment.
+To create a customer, use the Create bookingCustomer operation.
   - `[Notes <String>]`: Additional information about this service.
   - `[PostBuffer <TimeSpan?>]`: The time to buffer after an appointment for this service ends, and before the next customer appointment can be booked.
   - `[PreBuffer <TimeSpan?>]`: The time to buffer before an appointment for this service can start.